About JAC website multilingualization

 Chuan loves billiards!
 He enjoys living in Japan

-After serving in the military in Vietnam, I came to Japan through my cousin's introduction.
-Although I was confident in my physical strength, my first job as a construction worker was difficult.
-However, thanks to everyone's kindness and guidance, I was able to get the hang of it quickly.
-Now I live in company housing with my Vietnamese senior and cousin, and my days are lively and fun.
+After serving in the army in Vietnam, I was introduced to Japan by my cousin.
+Although I was confident in my physical strength, my first Scaffolding job was difficult.
+But thanks to everyone's kind teaching, I was able to become a good person right away.
+Now I live in company housing with Vietnamese senpai and koi, and every day is lively and fun.

 The people at the company are also very kind, and recently the company bought us a billiards table, so we all enjoy playing on it.
 These kinds of memories are what motivate me to work.